EuanScottWatson/Blockchain-In-Healthcare/README.md

 # What are the potential benefits of Blockchain in Healthcare?
 This is my dissertation that I wrote when I was 17 as part of my Extended Project Qualification in Upper 6th Form.
 I was awarded 51/54 A*.
+(Approx. 7,500 words)

 ## Abstract
 Following the hype surrounding Bitcoin, I aimed to understand what the actual technology behind cryptocurrencies was, and what kind of applications it could have. <br/> <br/>